xinlab0/the-group-of-Prof-Xin/README.md

 ## Welcome to Join us:
       •	Technical & Biomedical Engineering talents who are willing to pursue new techniques and new applications.
-      •	Scientists who are willing to explore the mechanism of tumor pathogenesis, embryonic development, tissue engineering etc. in the biomedical basic science research.
+      •	Scientists who are willing to explore the mechanism of tumor pathogenesis, embryonic development, tissue engineering, etc. in the biomedical basic science research.

 ## Positions Available:
       •	Professor (Tenured)